 - 1. Achieve a high standard of design that protects and enhances settlement and landscape diversity and character. - 2.
 Support innovative means of accessing and delivering services and the reduction of isolation particularly through the development of high speed broadband access in rural areas. - 3.
 Retain and improve local services and facilities, particularly in Local Service Centres. - 4.
 Support economic diversification, including leisure and tourism offer, live work and home working. - 5.
-Meet local needs for both market and affordable housing. - 6.
-Create new and improve existing green areas, networks and corridors including the urban fringe to enhance biodiversity and recreation. - 7.
+Create new and improve existing green areas, networks and corridors including the urban fringe to enhance biodiversity and recreation. - 6.
 Improve public transport links between Local Service Centres and to the Regional City of Bradford, Principal Towns of Ilkley, Keighley and Bingley, the Regional City of Leeds, and the Principal Towns of Halifax and Skipton.

 OUTCOMES INDICATORS TARGETS The City of Bradford, Shipley and Lower Baildon will provide a high quality of place and will be prime places to live, work and visit.
 Population levels Population structure Migration Economic growth GVA Housing completions More than 60% of housing development in the District as a whole to be focussed on the City of Bradford, Shipley and Lower Baildon Ilkley, Keighley and Bingley will have been strengthened as the main local focus for housing, employment, shopping, leisure, education, health and cultural activities and facilities.
-Population levels Population structure Migration Economic growth GVA "
+Population levels Population structure Migration Economic growth GVA

-OUTCOMES INDICATORS TARGETS Steeton with Eastburn, Silsden, Queensbury and Thornton will have made a significant contribution to meeting the districts needs for housing, employment and associated community facilities.
-Population levels Population structure Migration Economic growth GVA Addingham, Baildon, Burley in Wharfedale, Cottingley, Cullingworth, Denholme, East Morton, Harden, Haworth, Menston, Oakworth, Oxenhope, Wilsden and rural areas will have seen smaller scale development to meet local needs.
-Population levels Population structure Migration Economic growth GVA LEAD ROLES MAIN MECHANISMS Bradford Council Local Plan Development Management Local Transport Plans Community strategies Other strategies, plans, programmes and investment decisions Regional, sub regional Strategies, plans, programmes and investment decisions and local organisations
+OUTCOMES INDICATORS TARGETS Burley in Wharfedale, Menston, Steeton with Eastburn, Silsden, Queensbury and Thornton will have made a significant contribution to meeting the Districts needs for housing, employment and associated community facilities.
+Population levels Population structure Migration Economic growth GVA Addingham, Baildon, Cottingley, Cullingworth, Denholme, East Morton, Harden, Haworth, Oakworth, Oxenhope, Wilsden and rural areas will have seen smaller scale development to meet local needs.
+Population levels Population structure Migration Economic growth GVA

+LEAD ROLES MAIN MECHANISMS Bradford Council Local Plan Development Management Local Transport Plans Community strategies Other strategies, plans, programmes and investment decisions Regional, sub regional and local organisations Strategies, plans, programmes and investment decisions